-Fire restrictions in Colorado: Here are the differences between the fire restriction stages
+Fire restrictions in Colorado: Differences between the fire restriction stages

 - No fireworks

-Stage III
+Stage 3

-Stage III fire restrictions is a closure and occurs when there are very high risks and the ability to manage the risks using stage 1 or 2 is no longer viable.
+Stage 3 fire restrictions is a closure and occurs when there are very high risks and the ability to manage the risks using Stage 1 or 2 is no longer viable.

 - Full closure